 The refuge has 10 miles of trails.
-Two of its interconnected trails- 1.80 miles long Ladora Lake Loop Trail (wetland trail) and 1.80 miles long Bluestem Loop Trail (grassland trail) are both designated as National Recreation Trails in 2005.
+Two of its interconnected trails- 1.80 miles long Ladora Lake Loop Trail (Wetlands Loop Trail) and 1.80 miles long Bluestem Loop Trail (Grassland Trail) are both designated as National Recreation Trails in 2005.
 These nature trails are the two most popular trails in Rocky Mountain Arsenal Refuge.
 Both are rated easy to moderate and is open year round but best used from March until October.

 To avoid inconvenience, follow these simple rules observed inside the refuge: Stay on marked trails and observe all posted signs and regulations; Hiking trails are for foot travel only; Pets are allowed on the perimeter trail, but only assistance dogs under leash are allowed on the Refuge; Observe wildlife quietly and from a safe distance.

 Best times to hike inside Rocky Mountain Arsenal National Wildlife Refuge is at dawn or dusk.
 The refuge does not have potable water sources so bring enough water to keep you hydrated.
 Though the hikes are short, the sun can be a bit of an issue here.
 There is insufficient shade, so, wear sunscreen.
 A hat is also recommended and dress appropriately for the weather.